 Opioid use over a long period of time causes your body to eventually become dependent on the chemical, and even go through terrible problems when you stop using it.
 Outside of this reason alone, there are many reasons why you shouldn’t become dependent on a chemical like this.
 It might seem fine at the moment, but it can have long-term implications.
 Here are a handful of reasons why those who are addicted should consider getting treated.

-Inpatient treatment is where you physically receive treatment at a hospital or similar care facility.
+Residential treatment is where you physically receive treatment at a hospital or similar care facility.
 An example of this would be cognitive-behavioral therapy or even an extreme circumstance where patients receive emergency care for withdrawal or overdose on substances like heroin.
-Inpatient therapy ensures that you have all the tools you need at your disposal when you need them.
-It can, however, be more expensive than outpatient therapy.
+Residential therapy ensures that you have all the tools you need at your disposal when you need them.

 Since drug abuse can lead to drug dependence, people can soon become overwhelmed by the array of different options available.
 The benefit for those who seek to be treated professionally is that the doctor can give you pills which fight the negative aspects of quitting cold-turkey.
 Additionally, a quick visit to the doctor will ensure that you don’t die in the event of an emergency.
 Here are some of the popular options available from the doctor.